SuPythony/MessyMatters/README.md

 3. The `onboarding` page allows users to enter their auth key.
 They can either scan the QR code or enter it manually.
 4. The `home` page has navigation options to all the other pages and shows users their upcoming or ongoing registration.
 5. The `menu` page displays the selected day's menu.
 Users can select a date and view the respective menu.
 6. The `reg` page is where all the registrations happen.
-Users can view and manage their regstrations, as well as see the status of previous meals.
+Users can view and manage their registrations, as well as see the status of previous meals.
 They can also provide feedback on availed meals.
 7. On the `settings` page, users can update their preferences as well as change their auth key.
+8. The [pages](https://github.com/SuPythony/MessyMatters/tree/main/lib/pages) directory contains the all the pages of the app.
+9. The [components](https://github.com/SuPythony/MessyMatters/tree/main/lib/components) directory contains components common across all pages.

 ## Assumptions